-Any party to a criminal proceeding requesting service of a criminal summons or subpoena by the United States Marshals Service shall notify the Marshal of the request, along with all documentation necessary to effectuate service, no later than 10 court days for a subpoena and 20 court days for a criminal summons prior to the desired date of service.
+Any party to a criminal proceeding requesting service of a criminal summons or subpoena by the United States Marshals Service must notify the Marshal of the request, along with all documentation necessary to effectuate service, no later than twenty-one (21) days before the desired date of service.
 A lesser time period may be allowed only upon motion and good cause shown.